Samantha Lewthwaite: Conversion to Islam

-Lewthwaite's parents separated in 1994, and friends later reported that she was "goodly affected by the break-up" and "sought solace from Muslim neighbours who she believed had a stronger family network."
-Raised as a Christian, by the age of 17 she had converted to Islam.
+Lewthwaite's parents separated in 1994, and friends later reported that she was badly affected by the break-up and sought solace from Muslim neighbours who she believed had a stronger family network.
+Born as a Christian, by the age of 17 she had converted to Islam.
 She adopted the name Sherafiyah at the time of her conversion.

-She met Germaine Lindsay on the internet and arranged to meet him at a Stop the War march in Hyde Park, London; they subsequently married in Aylesbury on 30 October 2002, using the Islamic names Asmantara and Jamal.
+She met Germaine Lindsay on the Internet and arranged to meet him at a Stop the War march in Hyde Park, London; they married in Aylesbury on 30 October 2002, using the Islamic names Asmantara and Jamal.
 Lewthwaite's parents, who "never came to terms with their daughter's conversion", refused to attend the ceremony.

 7/7 bomb attacks

 Three years later, at 8:50 a.m. on 7 July 2005, Lindsay blew himself up on a train travelling between King's Cross and Russell Square tube stations.
 He killed 26 civilians in his suicide attack.
 Lewthwaite was eight months pregnant with their second child, a daughter, at the time of his death, and their first child, a son, was 14 months old.
 Lewthwaite reported her husband missing six days after the bombing by telephoning a helpline set up for families of the victims.
 She denied prior knowledge of the attacks and said:

-She was placed in protective custody in a police 'safe house' after her home was firebombed in the immediate aftermath of the bombings.
+She was placed in protective custody in a police 'safe house' after an attempt to set fire to her home in the immediate aftermath of the bombings.
 At the inquest into the bombings, it was disclosed that Lewthwaite had associated with Mohammad Sidique Khan, the ringleader of the London bombers, before the attacks.

-Newspaper controversy
+The Sun article

 In September 2005, Lewthwaite was widely criticised for selling her story, in which she portrayed herself as a victim and her husband as a "relatively recent [convert]" who had been "tricked into his actions by extremists", to tabloid newspaper The Sun for £30,000.
 The Independent reported that Lewthwaite's account conflicted with evidence from Lindsay's sister that he had actually converted to Islam aged 15, and said that families of the victims were "unconvinced by her portrait of the bomber", while her "attempts to share the blame with others obscured the murder of innocent commuters".
 The Yorkshire Post said: "For very good and obvious reasons, there is a law against any criminal profiting from his illegal activities by selling his story to a newspaper.
 And while the letter of the law has not been broken on this occasion—Ms Lewthwaite is not a criminal—its spirit has clearly been breached."